Vyral/base-template/_posts/2018-10-01-whats-going-on-with-mortgage-rates.md

 What’s going on with mortgage rates in our market?

-Right now, the average 30-year fixed rates is about 4.77%, which is the highest it’s been in the past seven years.
+Right now, the average 30-year fixed rate is about 4.77%, which is the highest it’s been in the past seven years.
 Experts predict that it will continue to creep closer toward 5%, but it’s still at a historically low level.

 Is this really affecting our market?
 Not right now.
 I think **what’s actually affecting the market is the dramatic price increases we’ve seen the past two years.** Home prices are significantly higher now than they were when the market crashed in 2008.
 Additionally, inventory levels are still really low.